-While formative and summative evaluations are a required component, the purpose of mentoring plans is to serve as assistance and support necessary for new teachers to begin a successful teaching career through a collaborative relationship throughout their first year of employment.
+The purpose of mentoring plans is to serve as assistance and support necessary for new teachers to begin a successful teaching career through a collaborative relationship throughout their first year of employment.
 Using common formative feedback tools such as Kentucky Framework for Teaching (KY FfT), Learning Walks, IPGs or other district created tools may establish common language, creating consistency in instructional practices and coaching.
 However, maintaining confidentiality and building trust are crucial in mentor/new teacher relationships.
 It is imperative that the mentor be viewed as a trusted colleague rather than an evaluator or judge.